-Join Cris Ippolite for an in-depth discussion in this video What you should know, part of Learn FileMaker Go 15: The Basics.
+Join Cris Ippolite for an in-depth discussion in this video What you should know, part of Learning FileMaker Go 15.

 - [Voiceover] Up and Running with FileMaker Go 15 assumes that you've already built your FileMaker custom apps.
 In this course I cover how you can work with those apps on your iOS devices.
 So if you're not comfortable with the concepts behind building the databases, please take a moment, go back and watch FileMaker 15 Essential Training.
 For those of you that have used FileMaker Go before, I've included a couple movies at the end of this course that showcase some really cool techniques that I've never shown on Lynda.com before, so make sure to take the time to visit that section as you browse through this course.